Ames-hub/TaskFlow/README.md

 To view a list of tasks, use `/tasks view` without any additional options.<br>

 To view a specific task, use `/tasks view <task_id>` or `/tasks view <task_name>`<br>
-However, if you're viewing by name, if there's two similarly named tasks, it will show both, and we won't know which one you want to interact with.
+However, if you're viewing by name, if there are two similarly named tasks, it will show both, and we won't know which one you want to interact with.

 ### Live Task List